A way to reduce primary residence taxes. Homestead exception.

 • Meantime Commercial properties such as a distribution warehouses valued at 24,000,000 pays the full assessed value at .33 mil which would be 7,900.00 dollars.

-It’s reality that certain types of land uses like strip malls and distribution warehouses hurt quality of life and command the most resources.
+Its reality that certain types of land uses like strip malls and distribution warehouses hurt quality of life and command the most resources.
 This is exacerbated when they are located on sprawling former agriculture fringe parcels such as the Jaindl Spring Creek Property which will unfortunately require bran new roads, infrastructure and improvements.
 Even portions initially funded by the school district and developer will have to be maintained in perpetuity by the township representing an ongoing liability.
 To me it’s a matter of fairness.
 Land uses that cause impacts are the ones that should pay for the impacts.

 I have asked the Board of Commissioners to consider a homestead exclusion program as one way to reduce the tax burden for primary residences and farmland within the township.
 This would also allow us to right size taxes on commercial and industrial entities to make sure they are “paying there own way” so that residents aren’t forced to indirectly subsidize them.